CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 * **NotNull**(*stringList* **srcVal**)
     * Returns TRUE if all srcVal's are not NULL.
 Returns FALSE if any srcVal is NULL.
 Paired with most translation functions to make sure input values are available.
 Can use single or multiple srcVal's.
-    * Default error codes are 'NULL_VALUE' for text attributes and -8888 for numeric attributes.
-NULL for other types.
+    * Default error codes are 'NULL_VALUE' for text attributes, -8888 for numeric attributes and NULL for other types.
     * e.g. NotNull('a')
     * e.g. NotNull({'a', 'b', 'c'})